dwbapst/recipes/recipes/deep-dish_Chicago_pizza.md

-Understanding Chicago Pizza Lingo

-There are a lot of terms that get tossed around when it comes to describing Chicago’s famous pizza.
-To understand the best pizza in Chicago, you need to know the styles.
-Deep Dish

 Perhaps the most famous of all Chicago style pizzas, the deep dish pizza has solidified the Chicago pizza as a food of legend.
 The crust supports thick layers of mozzarella cheese and a hefty, chunky-style sauce that has helped make the pizza so well known.
-Stuffed Pizza

-A form of deep dish pizza, you don’t want to underestimate this bad boy.
-You’ll need to bring an appetite to conquer this huge pizza.
-We have arguably the best Chicago-style pizza, and stuffed pizza is the style that Giordano’s is best known for.
-While the sturdy base crust upholds the entire pizza, it’s the slim, flaky bonus layer of crust in between the sauce and the cheese that qualifies the pie as “stuffed.”
-This layer is so thin that some people don’t even notice it.
-It almost melts between the gooey layer of cheese and the hot, saucy layer of tomato that sits on top.
-Pan Pizza

-This style of pizza is one that might seem the most familiar to people who are new to Chicago-style pizza.
-Caramelized bits of cheese decorate the crust, and the classic Chicago-style sauce tops it all in deliciousness.
-What Makes Chicago Pizza Different From the Rest?

-There are almost as many pizza styles as there are major cities in the United States.
-How do you possibly distinguish all the differences?
-Here’s a quick breakdown to help make the styles of pizza more distinguishable and remind you why Chicago-style pizza is the king of pizzas.

-Where else can a single slice of pizza fill your belly?
-Chicago-style pizzas are hearty and unique, filled to the brim with fresh and tasty toppings, the best cheeses in the world and the most robust tomato sauce.
-You really want to eat a different kind of pie?
-Then you want to eat a slice of the best Chicago-style pizza.